debops/debops/docs/introduction/philosophy.rst

 2015-02 I am using it for most of my machines and various projects at work and I'm quite happy with it.
 I did not lose much time as a user of DebOps and started contributing to it and helping DebOps evolve.
-In 2016-07, I officially became the second DebOps Developer when Maciej and me set up the :ref:`debops-keyring`.
+In 2016-07, I officially became the second DebOps Developer when Maciej and me set up the :ref:`debops.keyring`.

 One of my big interests is IT security, so together with Maciej I put a lot of effort into DebOps to create something worthwhile, that can be relied upon to a